swyxio/swyxdotio/content/talks/talks2019/reactroundup-podcast.md

 ---
-title: Learning React and TypeScript in Public with Shawn "swyx" Wang
+title: Learning React and TypeScript in Public
 slug: reactroundup-podcast
 topic: Learn In Public
 venues: podcast